 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 If you’ve been following along with me over the years, you’ll know that coffee is life to me.
 I don’t drink a ton of it but I NEED a hot cup to wrap my hands around in the mornings.

 And truth be told, my coffee habits sort of follow the seasons.

 When the weather warms up, I fall into iced coffee season.
 So last spring, I devoted more words than I thought possible to a post I wrote about how to make an iced latte at home.
-It’s now the most popular post on this site.
+It’s been the most popular post on this site for over 5 years.

 However, once the first chill hits the air and almost exclusively through the fall and winter, you’ll find me drinking hot coffee and espresso drinks.

 Honestly, if I had my choice and an unlimited amount of funds, I’d be rolling through the Starbucks drive-through every morning for a hot or iced vanilla latte because they are my FAAAAVE.